iftechfoundation/twine-cookbook/README.md

 # Welcome to the Twine Cookbook

-This Cookbook contains tips for using the non-linear text game creation tool [Twine](https://twinery.org/2/#!/welcome).
+This *Cookbook* contains documentation, tips, and examples for using the non-linear story creation tool [Twine](https://twinery.org/).

 ## Reading the Cookbook Online